1404Samyak/QNA-Chatbot/README.md

 # QNA-Chatbot
-This is my first hands on experience on designing a chatbot using ollam llm model named gemma:2b which is an open source model by google
+This is my first hands on experience on designing a chatbot using an groq llm model from langchain_groq which is an open source model developed by google